-WEIGHTING OF PAPER (03/2) SBA
+WEIGHTING OF PAPER (032)

-Proficiency Knowledge P1 Application P2 Interpretation P3 Total Marks % of Total Exam
+Knowledge/ Comprehension Application Interpretation and Analysis Total Marks % of Total Exam

-General 10 20 10 40 20
+10 20 10 40 20

-Paper 03/2 will consist of a case study and candidates will be required to answer between 10 and 15 questions based on the case study.
-Candidates are advised to familiarize themselves with the areas of the syllabus listed below, in order to prepare adequately for Paper 03/2.
-Please note that candidates taking Paper 03/2 are NOT required to submit a project.
+Candidates are advised to familiarise themselves with the syllabus in order to prepare adequately for Paper 032.
+Please note that candidates taking Paper 032 are NOT required to submit a project.